codeup-nadia-chris/clustering-project/README.md

 ##### Predicting errors on Zestimates - December 2, 2022

 ## Project's Goal
-Create cluster groups for the zillo data.
+Create cluster groups for the zillow data.
 Create machine learning models that will predict zestimate's ```logerror```

 ## Project's Purpose
 Evaluate if clusters help with improving prediction results.